-P = PRINTED or RECORDED IN A MEMORY DEVICE and AVAILABLE UPON REQUEST BY CUSTOMER5
+P = PRINTED or RECORDED IN A MEMORY DEVICE and AVAILABLE UPON REQUEST BY CUSTOMER

-Notes
+Notes:

-- S.1.7.
-Minimum Lengths.
-Except for entries of tare, the minimum length to be measured by a device is 12 divisions.
-The manufacturer may specify a longer minimum length. - S.1.8.
-Indications Below Minimum and Above Maximum.
-When objects are smaller than the minimum dimensions identified in paragraph S.1.7.
-Minimum Lengths or larger than any of the maximum dimensions plus 9 d, and/or maximum volume marked on the device plus 9 d, or when a combination of dimensions for the object being measured exceeds the measurement capability of the device, the indicating or recording element shall either:
+S.1.7.
+Minimum Measurement. - Except for entries of tare, the minimum measurement by a device is 12 d.
+The manufacturer may specify a longer minimum measurement.
+For multi-interval devices, this applies only to the first measuring range (or segment) of each measurement axis (length, width, and height).
+(Amended 2017)

+S.1.8.
+Indications Below Minimum and Above Maximum. - When objects are smaller than the minimum dimensions identified in paragraph S.1.7.
+Minimum Measurement or larger than any of the maximum dimensions plus 9 d, and/or maximum volume marked on the device plus 9 d, or when a combination of dimensions, including

-1 As a minimum all devices or systems must be able to meet either column I or column II.
+&lt;sup>1 As a minimum all devices or systems must be able to meet either column I or column II.

-2 This is only required in systems where more than one device or measuring element is being used.
+&lt;sup>2 This is only required in systems where more than one device or measuring element is being used.

-3 Some devices or systems may not utilize all of these values; however as a minimum either hexahedron dimensions or hexahedron volume must be displayed or printed.
+&lt;sup>3 Some devices or systems may not utilize all of these values; however, as a minimum either hexahedron dimensions or hexahedron volume must be displayed or printed.

-4 This is an explanation that the dimensions and/or volume shown are those of the smallest hexahedron in which the object that was measured may be enclosed rather than those of the object itself.
+&lt;sup>4 This is an explanation that the dimensions and/or volume shown are those of the smallest hexahedron in which the object that was measured may be enclosed rather than those of the object itself.

-5 The information "available upon request by customer" shall be retained by the party having issued the invoice for at least 30 calendar days after the date of invoicing.
+&lt;sup>5 The information "available upon request by customer" shall be retained by the party having issued the invoice for at least 30 calendar days after the date of invoicing.